caribank/yawarana-sketch/docs/verbinfl.md

 # Verbal inflection [label](verbinfl)
 [todo](write an introduction)

 ## Person prefixes [label](sec:verbperson)
-Verbs are inflected for person with a set of prefixes, shown in [ref](tab:verbprefixes).
+Verbs are inflected for person with a set of prefixes, shown in [ref](tab:verbprefixes).[todo](u- is sometimes wï-, but usually not transcribed, and distribution unclear) [todo](Check: should first and second person not have a long vowel, because they are reduced?)
 First and second person prefixes show ergative alignment, expressing [gl](s) and [gl](p).
 Intransitive verbs are not overtly inflected for third person, while transitive verbs show an optional [mp](ta-3?nt) in [gl](3)>[gl](3) scenarios.[todo](mentionworthy that this is not in alternation with preceding NPs)